 Pepijn van de Kamp and Luc Brandts discuss the main factors that influence organizational and collaboration effectiveness and explore techniques that provide insights into these factors based on social and behavior data.

-Pepijn van de Kamp is a consulting software engineering expert who helps international clients in the financial, utilities, and public domain build and govern high-quality software portfolios.
+Pepijn van de Kamp is a consulting software engineering expert at SIG who helps international clients in the financial, utilities, and public domain build and govern high-quality software portfolios.
 Pepijn specializes in software metrics, architecture analysis, domain-driven design, and automated testing strategies and has a deep understanding of the software quality models applied by international software consultancy firms and tool vendors.
 His goal is to help the software industry benefit from current software engineering research.

 Luc Brandts is chief technology officer at Software Improvement Group (SIG).
 Previously, he founded and served as CTO at BWise, a leading software vendor in risk management and compliance technology (now part of Nasdaq).
 An experienced entrepreneur, Luc has held investment and board positions in a number of tech companies throughout his career, helping them to become market leaders in their respective industries.